Empowering Patients to Change Behavior Using Digital Healthcare Tools

 Description:

 Empowering patients to take an active role in their health is key to driving meaningful and sustainable behavior change.
 By using tools like clinical decision support (CDS) systems, artificial intelligence (AI)-powered platforms, and mobile health apps, healthcare providers can engage patients in managing chronic conditions and making informed decisions about their health.
-AHRQ’s expert panel will explore the critical role of how these digital healthcare technologies can drive healthier lifestyles and improve patient outcomes.
-CE/CME accreditation of this activity is pending; if approved, eligible providers can earn up to 1.5 CE/CME contact hours for participating in the live webinar.
+AHRQ’s expert panel explored the critical role of how these digital healthcare technologies can drive healthier lifestyles and improve patient outcomes.

 Learning Objectives: